adl/hoaf/README.md

                  | label-expr "&" label-expr
                  | label-expr "|" label-expr

-The `label-expr` will also be used to label transitions in automata.  `INT` refers to an atomic proposition number (if the alphabet is specified via the `AP:` header), a letter number (if the alphabet is specified via the `Alphabet:` header), `ANAME` refers to a previously defined alias, and `BOOLEAN` are the Boolean values (`t` or `f`).
+The `label-expr` will also be used to label transitions in automata.  `INT` refers to a letter number (if the alphabet is specified via the `Alphabet:` header item) or an atomic proposition number (if the alphabet is specified via the `AP:` header item), `ANAME` refers to a previously defined alias, and `BOOLEAN` are the Boolean values (`t` or `f`).
 The `Alias:` line may appear multiple times, but it is forbidden to redefine an alias.
 The `!` operator has priority over `&` which in turn has priority over `|`.
 Parentheses may be used for grouping.

 Here are some examples of aliases: